 By SCOTTY E. KIRKLANDSpecial to the Press-Register

+More than a half-century after its publication, Harper Lee’s “To Kill a Mockingbird” consistently ranks as one of the most widely read novels of the 20th century.
+Last week, the author of the American classic made a rare public statement to refute her participation in a new book about her life.
 On April 28, Penguin Press announced the forthcoming publication of “The Mockingbird Next Door: Life with Harper Lee” by former Chicago Tribune reporter Marja Mills.
 The book, according to Penguin, is based on Mills’ “friendship” with Harper Lee and her older sister, Alice.
 For more than a year, Mills lived in the house next to the Lee sisters in Monroeville, Ala.
 The book promises to shed new light on the life of the “Mockingbird” author, in particular the reasons why she never wrote another novel.
 It is perhaps this question that has generated more speculation about Lee than anything else over the last several decades.

 The next day, Harper Lee released a statement through a local law firm refuting Penguin’s claims that she had supported Mills’ book in any way.
 For her part, Mills insists that both Harper and Alice Lee cooperated with her research and Mills has presented a letter signed by Alice to that effect.